Opportunities for Year-Round Engagement

 “People in my [InterGen] breakout group encouraged me to make my action plan work – to go in ready to make a change.
 It’s inspiring and helpful that people believe that I can make this plan work and make a difference in my community.” – Nicholas, 2020 Encamper

 “I’m inspired by the social construct of authentic learning.
 As an educator, this is the way we need to allow youth to learn.
 Find their passion, what is important in their community, learning and connecting to see various perspectives and creating an action plan to improve their communities …” — Veronica Rauschenberger, EFC organizational partner and supporter

 Follow-up Six-Month Action Planning Program

 As part of the EFC’s ongoing vision to provide more follow-up support for the Encampers’ action plans, the young people now have an option to extend their EFC experience through November.

 This takes the form of large-group Zoom meetings, smaller-group meetings with EFC Fellows and individual support for specific challenges in implementing their action plans.

 While the program emphasizes taking action, there is no expectation that action plans will be complete by November — only that they will be underway.

-The group had an orientation in June, with the summer intensive following in July.
-The whole group met in August to learn the basics of the follow-up program and for reorientation on the structure, content and scheduling meetings.
+The group has an orientation in June, with the summer intensive following in July.
+They will meet again in August to learn the basics of the follow-up program and for reorientation on the structure, content and scheduling meetings.

-Each month, the whole group meets with program director Matt Robinson to focus on the EFC philosophy, elements of the action plan process, specific strategies for communication and practice to get things done.
+September through November, the whole group meets with the program director to focus on the EFC’s philosophy, elements of the action plan process, specific strategies for communication and practice to get things done.
 They will share planning and action resources such as “thinking maps,” resource building and backward planning.